- About Soka University

-As a university that has strategically formed a global network by continent and language, in March of this year we were able to open the Soka University Nairobi Office at the University of Nairobi in Kenya, Africa.
-The opening ceremony took place online, making this the fourth center opened in this global network, following those in Asia (China, Thailand, and the Philippines).
+As a university that has strategically formed a global network by continent and language, we will be opening the Soka University Nairobi Office at the University of Nairobi in Kenya, Africa, making this the fifth center in our global network, following those in Asia (China, Korea, Thailand, and the Philippines).

-We were able to receive a gracious message congratulating the 50th anniversary of Soka University from Rector Victor A. Sadovnichy of Moscow State University with whom we have had exchanges since the founding of our university.
-In recent years, the content of exchanges with various universities abroad have become multifaceted, and various departments have also been carrying out their own exchanges.
-With the 50th anniversary project, we will reflect on our history of these exchanges, and envision future exchanges where we consider the expansion of the number of schools with which to hold exchanges and extend exchange agreements.
+We were able to receive a gracious message congratulating the 50th anniversary of Soka University from Rector Victor A. Sadovnichy of Moscow State University, a university with which we have had exchanges since the founding of our university.
+In recent years, the content of exchanges with various universities abroad has become multifaceted, and each faculty has also been carrying out its own exchanges.
+Taking the 50th anniversary commemorative project as an opportunity, we will reflect on the history of our exchanges and envision future exchanges where we consider increasing the number of partner schools and continuing exchange agreements long-term.

-(2) Continuation and development of the Super Global University Support Project
+(2) Continuation and development of the Top Global University Project initiatives

-We obtained an “S” appraisal in the last academic year during the mid-term appraisal.
-This occurred following the “S” appraisal received in the previous term.
+We received an “S” evaluation in the last interim evaluation, following the “S” evaluation received in the previous term.
 This shows that the university’s steady efforts are receiving high recognition.
-However, due to the pandemic, we have been unable to receive overseas students or send our students overseas since last year.
-We hope to restart accepting overseas students and sending students abroad when the situation improves and makes it possible to do so.
-On the other hand, due to an increased need for online educational exchange programs transcending national borders, we would like to actively plan and provide not only various classes and opportunities for students abroad, but also, student exchanges with universities abroad and Japanese language education.
+However, due to the global pandemic, we have been unable to receive overseas students or send our students overseas since last year.
+We hope to restart the process of accepting overseas students and sending students abroad when the situation improves.
+On the other hand, due to an increased need for online educational exchange programs transcending national borders, we will actively plan and provide not only various classes and opportunities for students taking classes while in their own countries, but also, student exchanges with overseas universities and Japanese language education.

 (3) Promoting gender equality

-Providing an environment where women can play an active role is an essential criterion for the diversification of our campus.
-In this academic year, we are approaching our final goal of 33% female faculty members and 40% female staff members, which we set for academic year 2023 as part of the SGU project.
-However, there is a gap in the ratio of female faculty among departments, as well as challenges in promoting female staff leadership.
-In this academic year, we will strongly support the increase in female faculty members for each department, and by relying on the “Soka University Gender Equality Promotion Center,” we will continue to support and encourage female faculty members, researchers, and staff members.
+Providing an environment where women can play an active role is essential for the diversification of the campus.
+In this academic year, we are approaching our final goal of 33% female faculty members and 40% female staff members, which we set for the academic year 2023 as part of the Top Global University project.
+However, there is a gap in the ratio of female faculty among different faculties, as well as challenges in promoting the appointment of female staff for leadership positions.
+In this academic year, we will further strengthen the support to increase female faculty members for each faculty.
+In addition, with the “Soka University Center for Promoting Gender Equality” playing a key role, we will continue to support and encourage female faculty members, researchers, and staff members.